aosabook/500lines/cluster/CHAPTER.rst

 Any network protocol needs the ability to send and receive messages and a means of calling functions at a time in the future.

-The ``Network`` class provides simple simulated network with these capabilities and also simulates packet loss and message propagation delays.
+The ``Network`` class provides a simple simulated network with these capabilities and also simulates packet loss and message propagation delays.

 Timers are handled using Python's `heapq` module, allowing efficient selection of the next event.
 Setting a timer involves pushing a ``Timer`` object onto the heap.